Best StrawPoll Alternatives (2026)

-A publisher-focused comparison that separates poll tools from content maintenance infrastructure.
+A publisher-focused comparison that separates poll tools from living content infrastructure.

-I used StrawPoll at my previous employer for blog post polls.
-It took a few minutes to set up, and it worked.
-With 2.3 million users and 290 million votes cast, it has earned its reputation for fast, simple polling.
+I used StrawPoll at a previous employer for blog post polls.
+A few minutes to set up, and it worked.
+With 2.3 million users and 290 million votes cast, the reputation for fast, simple polling is earned.

-What disappointed me was how disconnected the poll felt from the blog post it lived in.
+What stayed with me was how disconnected the poll felt from the post it lived in.
 The poll did not feed the content.
 The content did not build on the poll.
 They sat next to each other without communicating.

-That gap is what we built LiquiChart to close.
-Most StrawPoll alternatives comparisons list tools and score question types.
+That gap is what LiquiChart is built to close.
+StrawPoll alternatives comparisons list tools and score question types.
 The question that actually matters: what happens to the data after someone votes?

 Poll tools turn votes into results pages.
 LiquiChart turns votes into verifiable claims, tracked over time, rendered as living text that rewrites itself when the data changes.
 Those are different categories.